pradeep7-ai/ResumeAI/README.md

-# ResumeAI Pro
+# ResumeEnhancer

-An AI-powered resume analysis and optimization tool built with React, Tailwind CSS, and Google's Gemini API.
+An AI-powered resume analysis and enhancement tool built with React, Tailwind CSS, and Google's Gemini API.

 ## 🚀 Features